-How did you go from Warwick to the Skilled Samaritan Foundation?
+How did you go from Warwick to Asthma UK and the Refugee Council?

-You studied Finance and Economics at Warwick, how does this help you in role?
+You studied Mathematics and Business Studies at Warwick, how does this help you in your career?

 What drives you?